apache/maven/maven-caching-extension/src/site/markdown/CACHE-REMOTE.md

 * buildsdiff.xml - comparison report with list of discrepancies
 ```

-Review `buildsdiff.xml` file and eliminate detected discrepancies.You can also diff build-info files directly to get low
+Review `buildsdiff.xml` file and eliminate detected discrepancies.
+You can also diff build-info files directly to get
-level insights.
-See techniques to configure cache in [How-To](CACHE-HOWTO.md) and troubleshooting of typical issues in
+low level insights.
+See techniques to configure cache in [How-To](CACHE-HOWTO.md) and troubleshooting of typical issues
-the section below.
+in the section below.

 # Common issues